How to Become a Physician Assistant

 How many years does it take to become a physician assistant?

-Becoming a physician assistant can take up to nine years of training, beginning with a bachelor's degree that typically requires four years.
-In addition to earning a bachelor's, admission to a PA program requires completion of 1,000-4,000 hours of direct patient care experience.
-Most PA degrees take 27 months, or three years, to complete.
+Becoming a physician assistant takes an average of seven years.
+In addition to earning a bachelor's, admission to a PA program requires completing 1,000-4,000 hours of direct patient care experience.
+Most PA programs take 27 months, or three years, to complete.

 What is the quickest way to become a physician assistant?

-While there are no shortcuts to becoming a physician assistant, the most efficient way to prepare for this career is to make sure that you have completed all prerequisite coursework and direct patient care requirements before your masters program.
+While there are no shortcuts to becoming a physician assistant, the most efficient way to prepare for this career is to ensure you have completed all prerequisite coursework and direct patient care requirements before your master's program.

 Online and hybrid master's programs may not necessarily shorten the time needed to complete the degree, but they may provide more flexible and affordable options.